obokhove/FDnumerics2024/FEM/readme.md

 ## Finite-element exercises (TBC 2023 instructions)

-The exercise on FEM modelling via Firedrake is found in: ex23_3wavedynFD.pdf (23-11-2023).
+The exercise on FEM modelling via Firedrake is found in: ...
+TBD.

 Sample Firedrake programs:
 - Poisson equation via weak formulation and minimisation (Yang Lu with Robin Furze)